rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

                                       atp_hand_analysis$result)
 ```
 The resulting table is below.

-  (FIX TABLE)

   []() | Lost  | Won
  ----- | ----- | ----
  Left  | 3329  | 3148
  Right | 22143 | 22503

-Now with the above table of information
+Now with the above table of counts, we can perform a significance test to see if the difference in the proportion of matches lefties won is